 22 percent of the patients studied suffered adverse events and 11 percent suffered temporary harm.
 There are varying degrees of danger in the adverse events reported.
 14 percent of the patients suffering from an adverse event required intervention to sustain their life.
 Shockingly, 59 percent of the combined adverse events and temporary harm instances were labeled “clearly or likely preventable.”

 There were different causes for the adverse events leading to prolonged facility stays.
 The report divided adverse events among residents into 3 categories: events related to medication (37%), events related to resident care (37%), and events related to infection (26%).
-66 percent of the events related to medication was clearly preventable.
+66 percent of the events related to medication were clearly preventable.

 Over half of the residents experiencing harm returned to the hospital, an estimated $208 million dollar expense for Medicare for the one-month period studied.